Leavitt Lab

 B.S., Chemical & Biomolecular Engineering/B.A., Earth & Planetary Sciences, the Johns Hopkins University

-Andrea is a 1st year M.S. student at Dartmouth College co-advised by the Leavitt Lab and the Palucis Lab.
+Andrea is an M.S. student at Dartmouth College co-advised by the Leavitt Lab and the Palucis Lab.
 She received her B.S. in Chemical and Biomolecular Engineering and her B.A. in Earth and Planetary Sciences from Johns Hopkins University.
 For her undergraduate senior thesis she studied water column redox control on the offset of paired kerogen-pyrite sulfur isotopes.
 Her research will focus on utilizing remote sensing techniques to enhance biosignature characterization across salinity gradients in the Atacama Desert (Chile), as a modern-day Mars analog.
 Outside of the office, Andrea is a cycle instructor and also enjoys hiking and road-tripping.

 Projects: biosignature characterization, Mars analogs